 2. 31 Heng Heng BBQ (#01-31)

 It was my first time eating BBQ stingray and I was really impressed with how good the dish was.
 Eating the stingray meat together with the raw onion in chilli sauce gave it a tangy note.

 My companion had been raving about the BBQ stingray at Newton Food Centre for three years, and I finally had the chance to try it.
-I can see why she greatly likes it.
+I can see why she likes it.

-Daily: 12.30pm – 10.30pm
+Wed to Mon: 12.30pm – 10.30pm

 3. Newton Old Signboard 25 (#01-25)

 The moment I received my plate of Hokkien Mee (S$5), the strong wok hei immediately wafted into my nostrils.
 Despite that, it was not overly smoky in terms of flavour.

 4. Hup Kee Fried Oyster Omelette (#01-73)

-The omelette was on the eggier side, which I appreciated, as I prefer eggs to have a starchy texture.
-The chilli complemented the oyster omelette really well, and this is a must-have at Newton Food Centre.
+The omelette was on the eggier side, which I appreciated, as I prefer eggs to not have a gloopy starchy texture.
+Lastly, the chilli complemented the oyster omelette really well with its acidity.
+This is a must-have item at Newton Food Centre!

-Tue to Sat: 5.30pm – 10.30pm
+Tue to Sat: 6pm – 12am

-Closed on Sun & Mon
+Closed Sun & Mon

 5. Heng Carrot Cake (#01-28)

-Fri: 6pm – 11pm
+Wed to Mon: 6pm – 11pm

 Closed on Tue